-State guilds contract local universities to conduct an economic impact study that the state's craft breweries have on the local economy.
-Many universities use a sophisticated software and database package, IMPLAN, to measure both direct and secondary impacts of the craft beer industry.
-The secondary impacts are measured through multipliers, which is what produces the impactful massive financial impact numbers.
+These organizations use a sophisticated software and database package (IMPLAN) to measure both direct and secondary impacts of the craft beer industry.
+The secondary impacts are measured through multipliers, which is what produces the final report with large financial impact numbers.

 Guilds can use this study whenever they are up against tax hikes and legislative bills that affect the craft breweries.
 The cost is often very reasonable considering the impact it will have for future issues, and you may be able to get a discount if you provide the surveys that CO or AZ have generously shared for others to use.
 With our booming industry, it’s important to keep the data up to date.

-- In PA, the Legislative Budget and Finance Committee conducted their economic impact study: Economic Impact of the Brewers of Pennsylvania
+- Economic Impact of the Brewers of Pennsylvania

 National & Regional Guild Meetings

 The Brewers Association holds national guild meetings multiple times a year.
-These are great opportunities to meet and network with leaders from guilds around the nation, as well as BA leadership, to discuss issues of interest, and share best practices.
+These are great opportunities to meet and network with leaders from guilds and BA leadership, discuss issues of interest and share best practices.